Analysis | Your regular reminder that the debt ceiling doesn’t really accomplish much

 One thing the debt ceiling does effectively, though, is introduce periodic moments at which Congress can have high-stakes debates over raising that limit.
 This is a relatively novel addition to our creaky republic, these extended, bitter fights over whether it should be raised at all.
 But since Republicans began using the limit to pressure Democrats on government spending about a decade ago, it’s been a regular part of the struggle over the budget with (usually) Republicans using potential increases as attempted points of leverage.

-While the headline of this article says that the debt ceiling doesn’t accomplish anything, that’s not entirely accurate.
+While the headline of this article implies the debt ceiling doesn’t accomplish anything, that’s not entirely accurate.
 It does actually contain government debt, if not government spending.
 You can see on the graph below how the total debt held by the government (the black line) runs below the debt ceiling (the yellow bars).
 But what you can also see is that when the black line starts getting close to the lower edge of the yellow bars, the yellow bar gets raised.
 After all, Congress has already authorized the spending that’s driving that debt, so the executive branch has little choice but to accrue more debt to pay those bills.
 Just a few more calories to get through Saturday!
 But every week.

 You can also see how about a decade ago the yellow bars occasionally stopped being raised.
 There are several moments at which the black line hugs the ceiling before it again surges upward.
-Those are the extended fights over the debt ceiling, the moments when Congress adamantly insisted that it wasn’t going to raise the limit until it did.
+Those are the extended fights over the debt ceiling, the moments when Congress adamantly insisted it wasn’t going to raise the limit until it did.

 Again, the upward trajectory of the debt affects the debt ceiling, not vice versa.
 Notice the increase in debt marked with an “A” on that chart.
 That’s the 22 percent increase in the debt that accompanied the government’s efforts to combat the Great Recession in 2008 and 2009.
 The debt ceiling went up; the debt went up.
-During President Barack Obama’s first term there was a furious fight over the debt ceiling, but up it (eventually) went.
+During President Barack Obama’s first term, there was a furious fight over the debt ceiling, but up it (eventually) went.

 At times, Congress has simply suspended the debt limit.
 Those are the periods during which there is no yellow bar; the government could just accrue the debt it needed to cover its obligations.
 It was during the most recent suspension that we got the increase marked with a “B,” the increase in the government debt of nearly 20 percent between February 2020 and February 2021 as a result of the coronavirus pandemic.

-That suspension was part of a deal reached in 2019 that suspended the limit for two years; that is, until this summer.
+That suspension was part of a deal reached in 2019 that froze the limit for two years; that is, until this summer.
 At the time, there was concern among those who had been paying attention for the past few years that this simply set up a situation in which Republicans would have leverage in mid-2021 to pressure a potential Democratic president.
 And, lo, here we are.

 Treasury Secretary Janet L. Yellen told legislators Tuesday that the government would hit the limit in about three weeks.
-The accountant is telling the management team that it really needs to authorize putting more on the credit card but the management team is too busy with its food fight.
+The accountant is telling the management team that it really needs to authorize putting more on the credit card, but the management team is too busy with its food fight.

 You know.
 Like at your house.